friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\unicode_quote.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid character in identifier for Python <=3.8
-       2:    and  SyntaxError: invalid character '«' (U+00AB) in Python 3.9"""
-    -->3: a = « hello »
+       3: a = « hello »
               ^

     Did you use copy-paste?